Small group tours for women who love to travel

 Day 2 - Rousillon - Gordes - Abbey de Senanque

 Today we start our day with a visit to the exquisite Abbey de Senanque.
 This 12th Century Cistercian abbey nestled between hills and surrounded by brilliant fields of lavender is one of the purest examples of Cistercian architecture.
 Following our visit to the abbey we head to the nearby tiered village of Gordes.
 Gordes sits spectacularly on the white rock face of the Vaucluse plateau where in the early evenings the village is theatrically lit by the setting sun, turning the stone buildings a shimmering gold.
 Today is market day in Gordes so here you will take your time meandering through the village discovering the myriad of stalls offering everything from delicious cheeses and produce to handmade pottery, silk scarves and so much more.
 After dining in one of the lovely restaurants we take the winding road south towards Roussillon.
-As much as Gordes is known for it's white rock, Roussillon is famed for its distinctive red-ochre coloured hills, beautifully offset by the vegetation tumbling down its promontory.
+As much as Gordes is known for its white rock, Roussillon is famed for its distinctive red-ochre coloured hills, beautifully offset by the vegetation tumbling down its promontory.
 This hilltop village is a mesmerising red showstopper.
-After a walk through the picturesque hills we explore the lovely village and it's many boutiques and galleries before heading home to relax with a glass of wine whilst a delicious Provencal dinner is prepared for you.
+After a walk through the picturesque hills we explore the lovely village and its many boutiques and galleries before heading home to relax with a glass of wine before a delicious Provençal dinner this evening.

 Day 4 - Menerbes - Lacoste